Phase signature of topological transition in Josephson Junctions

 Since ZBCP could arise even without topological superconductivity, it is crucial to identify alternative signatures.
-A striking example is the closing and reopening of the superconducting gap with an increasing magnetic field that is simultaneously accompanied by a phase jump\cite{fu_superconducting_2008,lutchyn_majorana_2010,oreg_helical_2010,pientka_topological_2017,cayao_majorana_2017}.
-Direct phase measurements have proven to be a powerful probe to elucidate unconventional superconductivity\cite{tsuei_pairing_2000}.
-In materials with a much higher $g$-factor, (up to 100) a small Fermi velocity and sub-Tesla B-fields a Zeeman 0-$\pi$ transition can originate from a strong carrier spin-polarization\cite{murani_ballistic_2017}.
-Trivial Zeeman/exchange 0-$\pi$ transition can happen without spin-orbit coupling (SOC) \cite{yokoyama_anomalous_2014,kontos_2002_prl}, but is then expected to be independent of the ${\bf B_\|}$-direction, in contrast with the case of topological superconductivity.
-A critical current behavior that could be consistent with gap reopening was reported\cite{ke_ballistic_2019}.
-However, accompanying phase measurements were absent and its wide JJ geometry would minimize the topological protection.
+A striking example is the closing and reopening of the superconducting gap with an increasing $B_\|$ that is simultaneously accompanied by a phase jump~\cite{fu_superconducting_2008,lutchyn_majorana_2010,oreg_helical_2010,hell_two-dimensional_2017,pientka_topological_2017,cayao_majorana_2017}.
+Direct phase measurements have proven to be a powerful probe to elucidate unconventional superconductivity~\cite{tsuei_pairing_2000}.
+Trivial Zeeman/exchange 0-$\pi$ transition can happen without spin-orbit coupling (SOC) ~\cite{yokoyama_anomalous_2014,kontos_2002_prl}, but is then expected to be independent of the ${\bf B_\|}$-direction, in contrast with the case of topological superconductivity.
+It was also proposed that a Zeeman-driven Fulde–Ferrell–Larkin–Ovchinnikov (FFLO)-like mechanism could lead to a minimum in the critical current, $I_c$, through a spatial variation of the superconducting order parameter~\cite{hart_controlled_2017}.
+This mechanism can be characterized by the required $B_\|$ to reach the first minimum,

+where $\hbar$ is the Dirac's constant, $v_F$ the Fermi velocity, $g$ the effective $g$-factor, $\mu_B$ the Bohr magneton, and $L$ is the distance between the superconducting contacts.

+In Fig.~1(a) we plot $B_\mathrm{FFLO}$ as a function of the distance between the contacts for JJs on HgTe~\cite{hart_controlled_2017}, InSb~\cite{ke_ballistic_2019}, Bi nanowires~\cite{murani_ballistic_2017} and InAs for a range of $v_F$ noted in the caption.
+This expression is in a good agreement with the published measurements (see also section 3 of the Supplemental Material~\cite{supplementary-materials}).
+In this work, we consider a device fabricated on InAs quantum well with the $g$-factor of 10 and the effective mass of $m^*\approx 0.03$ electron mass~\cite{shabani_two-dimensional_2016}.
+For $L=100\,$nm, using $|g| = 10$ and $n = 7\times 10^{11}\,\textrm{cm}^{-2}$, $v_F = \hbar\,\sqrt{2\,\pi\,n}/m^*\approx8\times10^5\,$m/s, we find from Eq.~(\ref{bfflo_def}) an estimate for the trivial $0-\pi$ transition at $B_\mathrm{FFLO} \approx 14.4$ T, still much higher than any $B_\|$ used in our study.

+With ${\bf B_\|}$ along the y-direction, tight-binding simulations presented in Figs.~1(b) and (c) predict a single junction, without a phase bias, will undergo a topological phase transition at $B_y > 0$.
+A hallmark of this transition is the closing and reopening of the superconducting gap~\cite{hell_two-dimensional_2017,pientka_topological_2017,cayao_majorana_2017,fu_superconducting_2008} manifested as a minimum in $I_c$ shown in Figs.~S8(a) and (d) of~\cite{supplementary-materials}.
+Above that closing, the system is in a topological phase dominated by chiral p-type superconductivity and host MBS localized at each end of the JJ as shown in Fig.~1(c).
+This is in contrast with a phase-biased junction~\cite{ren_topological_2019, fornieri_evidence_2019} which, at $\pi$-phase, can exhibit a topological phase at arbitrary low $B_y$.